 Many companies make the mistake of putting together creative briefs by copy and pasting different components from previous campaigns.
 Don't be that person!
 That's absolutely no way to put together an effective creative brief.

-Putting together great creative briefs doesn't have to take forever, mind you.
-We've got your covered with our creative brief templates.
+Putting together your own creative brief doesn't have to take forever, mind you.
+We've got you covered with our creative brief templates.
 They look great, are 100% customizable, and did we mention that they're free?